JW-Vinay/Udacity-CarNd-projects/CarND-Vehicle-Detection/writeup.md

 The code for this step is contained in the code cell number 3 & 4 of the IPython notebook (vehicle_detection).
 I basically used skimage.feature.hog to extract hog features.

 I started by reading in all the `vehicle` and `non-vehicle` images (code cell 3).
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like for parameter combinations and then used that to sort of identify the final parameter values I would be using.
 The code for this can be seen in cell number 303.
-Here's an example below that simply visualized the hog features for random vehicle & non vehcile images.
+Here's an example below that simply visualized the hog features for random vehicle & non vehicle images.
 I used the following hog parameters `orientations=11`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)` and grayscaled image

 ![Random Vehicle and Non-Vehicle Image with hog features](output_images/random.png?raw=true)